 In fact, I put rice in a zip lock bag with water, sealed it, and the rice expanded around 1.3x as a general estimate.
 Chicken stomachs, like any stomach, can grow a little to fit any extra food.

-For baby chickens, this amount is obviously less.
+For baby chickens and hens, this amount is obviously less.
 In fact, I would recommend not giving your baby chicks rice.
 But, if you do, you should give them a tiny handful.

 You can feed your chicken daily, weekly, or something in between – the frequency doesn’t matter too much.